 4. Convey analytical results from these models to both lay and technical audiences clearly in both writing and speech.

 Prerequisite Details: This course assumes a knowledge of basic statistics as taught in a first year undergraduate or graduate sequence.
 Topices should include: probability, cross-tabulation, basic statistical summaries, and linear regression in either scalar or matrix form.
-Knowledge of R, basic matrix algebra and calculus is helpful.
+Knowledge of R is essential, knowledge of basic matrix algebra and calculus is helpful.

-Course Grade: The final grade will be based on two components: weekly attendance and participation (20%) and exercises (80%).
-Graduate students will have one additional component of their exercise grade that constitutes 30 points out of the 80 points total: submission of an analysis of real research using a multilevel model applied to data in their field along with 5-10 pages of discussion to include a description of the data, model diagnostics, and the subsequent findings.
+Course Requirements and Expectations: The final grade will be based on two components: weekly attendance and participation (20%) and exercises (80%).
+Late assignments will not be accepted.
+Graduate students will have one additional component of their exercise grade that constitutes 10 points out of the 80 points total: submission of an analysis of real research using a multilevel model applied to data in their field along with 5-10 pages of discussion to include a description of the data, model diagnostics, and the subsequent findings.
 Consider this assignment to be the start of a research manuscript to be eventually submitted to a an academic journal.
 Graduate students will still submit all exercises assigned below in addition to this work.
+Some guidelines are here.

 Incompletes: Due to the scheduled nature of the course, no incompletes will be given.